panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 type: post
 ---

-The [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is the default tool to make network in web applications.
+The [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is the default tool to network operations in web applications.
 While `fetch()` is generally easy to use, there some nuances to be aware of.

 In this post, you'll find the common scenarios of how to use `fetch()` with `async/await` syntax.
 You'll understand how to fetch data, handle fetch errors, cancel a fetch request, and more.

 ```toc
 ```